Analysis of mortality and loss to follow-up during the rollout of the second-line antiretroviral therapy: An observational study from South India

 At present, there are limited studies from India on the second-line component of national ART program and the need for the same is paramount in the wake of India providing third-line ART.
 This study has looked into the strengths and weaknesses of the second-line rollout in Kerala state.
 It has brought forth certain issues such as increased death rate, delayed linkage, and the consequences of lack of widespread availability of facilities.
 Our conclusion is that accessibility to the program in terms of distance to the point of care and delayed linkage of patients for the second line is the main weakness in the current second-line program of Kerala.
 Furthermore, there are older patients and concordant couples whose problems need to be addressed to reduce mortality.
 Various national and international studies point out similar factors such as adherence and limitations of a centralized mode of delivery of care as the main causes of failure even during the second-line therapy.[3,15] Goal-directed approach in these areas like enhanced adherence support has been found to be fruitful.
 Many programmatic aspects are being taken care of by NACO.
 The essence is the need for scale-up of the program in respect to more referral centers and viral load facilities without compromising patient-provider interaction.

-- Rajan SI, Zachariah KC, eds.
+- HIV in Kerala In: Rajan SI, Zachariah KC, eds.
 Kerala’s Demographic Future Issues and Policy Options.
-Thiruvananthapuram: Centre for Development Studies.
-387-96
+Thiruvananthapuram: Centre for Development Studies; 2012. p. :387-96.
+In: p.

 - [Google Scholar]